brianrclow/ns-angular-samples/README.md

 # ns-angular-samples

-This monorepo serves as a place for NativeScript Angular Sample apps that do various things.
+This monorepo serves as a learning resource for NativeScript Angular concepts and ideas.
+The sample apps are listed below for reference.
 The goal would be to have a repo that demonstrates various features of NativeScript using the Angular flavor.

 [screenshot-share](https://github.com/brianrclow/ns-angular-samples/tree/main/apps/nativescript-screenshot-share) - convert view to image and share image

+### Each App should have:
+* Clear purpose
+* Documented Readme with screenshots and resource links
+* Basic app icon and launch screen
+* Cleaned up and documented code

 TODO: